 Code Editor

 The Code Editor is where developers write UDFs using standard Python libraries and installed dependencies.
-The Editor tab contain functionality to organize code, create HTTP endpoints, and configure the UDF.
+The Editor tab contain functionality to organize code, create HTTPS endpoints, and configure the UDF.

 Editor